CLAT Quantitative Techniques 2026: Topic, Syllabus, Pattern, Question Paper

 CLAT Quantitative Techniques Important Topics

-Given below are important topics in the maths section of CLAT 2025
+Given below are important topics in the maths section of CLAT 2026

 • Profit & Loss: This part covers finding out gains or losses incurred in an activity

-• Ratios and Proportion: Finding out percentage increase or decrease and mathematical relationship between two given situations
+• Ratios and Proportion: Finding out the percentage increase or decrease and mathematical relationship between two given situations

-• Mensuration: It deals with measurement, volume and geometry.
+• Mensuration: It deals with measurement, volume, and geometry.

 • Statistical Estimation: It covers analysing a given set of data and interpreting results